Magnetic States of Graphene Proximitized Kitaev Materials: Model

 with all entries real, and $\bfT_{X_n}$ and $\bfT_{Y_n}$ are obtained by successively applying the coordinate rotation $x\rightarrow y\rightarrow z\rightarrow x$ to $\bfT_{Z_n}$.
 The crystal field matrix is given by

 up to an irrelevant constant.

-The parameters of this model have been extracted from bulk \ce{RuCl_3} \textit{ab initio} results \onlinecite{winter2016challenges, wang2017theoretical}.
+The parameters of this model have been extracted from bulk \ce{RuCl_3} \textit{ab initio} results in Refs. \onlinecite{winter2016challenges, wang2017theoretical}.
 We follow Ref. \onlinecite{winter2016challenges} and use $U' = 1.8\rm eV$, $J_H = 0.6\rm eV$ ($U = 3\rm eV$) and $\lambda = 0.15\rm eV$.
 In bulk systems, $C_3$ symmetry is violated by the $C2/m$ layer stacking arrangement.
 For the monolayer systems we study below, we recover $C_3$ symmetry by averaging the CF Hamiltonian over 3 directions.
-We use $Z_1$-bond parameters from Ref.~\onlinecite{biswas2019electronic} for all nearest-neighbor hopping processes, and bulk $Z_2$- and $Z_3$-bond parameters for further neighbor hoppings.
+For nearest-neighbor hopping processes, we use the $Z_1$-bond parameters previously extracted from \textit{ab initio} simulations of a suspended monolayer \cite{biswas2019electronic}; for further neighbor hoppings we use $Z_2$- and $Z_3$-bond parameters from bulk systems.